sebastianspicker/alarm-broker/README.md

 A working tree for alarm-broker with an evolving implementation history.

 ## Overview
-alarm-broker documents maintained build commands, known limits, and remaining work.
+alarm-broker records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-The useful early notes have been carried forward.
+Maintenance guidance now reflects the stable shape.

 ## Development
-- Kept the next js verification command reproducible.
+- Aligned local and CI checks for github actions.

-- The older setup fragments have been reduced to the useful parts.
+- Earlier scratch detail is now represented in maintained sections.

 ## Usage
 - Rewrote the next js explanation around the maintained behavior.